mydumper/mydumper_docs/myloader_usage_autogenerated.rst

 .. option:: --overwrite-tables

   Option --overwrite-tables has been deprecated.
-User -o/--drop-table instead.
+Use -o/--drop-table instead.

 .. option:: --overwrite-unsafe